bisnad/MotionSimulation/Swarms/README.md

 ### Directory Structure

-Swarms(contains tool specific python scripts)
+Swarms

 - bin (contains the software  executable and dynamic libraries)
   - data
     - shaders (contains GLSL shader code to render the flocking agents)
-- controls (contains two example Max patches for controls the tool by sending OSC messages)
+- controls (contains two example Max patches for controlling the tool by sending OSC messages)
 - data
   - media (contains media used in this Readme)
-- max (contains an example Max patch for forwarding OSC messages received by the Swarms tool to multiple IP addresses and ports)
 - src (contains the source code files)

 ### Usage